Reveals A New Model To Achieve Financial Security

 - Inflation is Your Number One Enemy: Inflation is the number one nemesis of retirees.
 That’s because a retiree is, by definition, a saver, and inflation is the cancer that consumes savings.
 Inflation is all the more insidious because you have no control over it, can hardly detect it from year to year, cannot estimate it accurately, and small differences will compound over many years to potentially double the amount of money you need to safely retire.
 Inflation is one of the top risk factors to your financial security.

 - Sequence of Returns Risk: Now that you understand the volatility effect, let’s add insult to injury by introducing sequence of returns risk.
 You will quickly see why living off your retirement nest egg is more risky than commonly understood.
 Imagine an adverse period of returns that runs a decade or more.
 This occurs regularly in actual market history with the most recent example beginning in 2000.
-If you started your retirement in 2000 with a conventional passive indexed portfolio, and supported living expenses from assets according to the conventional 4% rule, you would have incurred a portfolio drawdown just from spending that exceeds 50% (not to mention investment mistakes, investment expenses, volatility effects on compound return, and more).
+If you started your retirement in 2000 with a conventional passive indexed portfolio, and supported living expenses from assets according to the conventional 4% rule, you would have incurred a portfolio drawdown just from spending that exceeded 50% (not to mention investment mistakes, investment expenses, volatility effects on compound return, and more).
 Given the dismal investment returns over the same time period, your monthly spending would be approaching or exceeding 10% of assets (depending on assumptions), which is unsustainable and certainly not safe.
-This isn’t some theoretical mumbo-jumbo – it happened to countless real-world retirees who relied on conventional wisdom and got burned.
+This isn’t some theoretical mumbo-jumbo.
+It happened to countless real-world retirees who relied on conventional wisdom and got burned.
 It results from an adverse sequence of investment returns like we’ve had since 2000.
 Research shows this sequence of returns risk during the first 10-15 years of retirement accounts for 80% (or more) of the variance in safe withdrawal rates during retirement.
-It is incredibly important to understand, yet few retirees do.
+It’s incredibly important to understand, yet few retirees do.
 Make sure you fully understand exactly how this works, because it will make or break your retirement security.